-The NALP Foundation and NALP have released their joint study, Law School Alumni Employment and Satisfaction for the Class of 2017, their eighth such report focusing on US law schools.
+The NALP Foundation and NALP have released their joint study, Law School Alumni Employment & Satisfaction for the Class of 2017, their eighth such report focusing on US law schools.
 Reflecting the legal profession's increasing focus on diversity and inclusion, this year’s study includes new information about diverse and first-generation graduates as well as data on educational debt and the impact of COVID-19 and the economic downturn, along with insightful narrative responses from study participants.

 Among the key findings:

 - High employment and satisfaction rates: Even with a slight overall reduction in graduates’ employment rate three years out, both the employment rate (96%) and career satisfaction levels (85%) remain remarkably high.